15 Expats Talk about Health Insurance and Healthcare in China

 When we asked expats and global nomads about the quality of medical care in China, they replied:

 "Medical services in China are generally of a high standard, with a wide range of modern facilities and equipment available.
 Many hospitals in China are well-equipped and staffed with experienced medical professionals, providing a range of services from general practice to specialist care.
 Chinese hospitals also offer a variety of traditional Chinese medicine treatments, such as acupuncture and herbal remedies.
-In addition, many Chinese cities have international hospitals that provide medical services in English and other languages," commented one expat living in China.
+In addition, many Chinese cities have international hospitals that provide medical services in English and other languages," remarked one expat in China.

 Are healthcare and health insurance expensive in China?

 "Healthcare and health insurance in China can be expensive, depending on the type of coverage and services needed.
 Generally, public healthcare is more affordable than private healthcare, but the quality of care may not be as high.
 Health insurance plans vary in cost, but they can be expensive for those who need comprehensive coverage.
-Additionally, many Chinese citizens are not covered by health insurance, which can make medical care even more expensive," said an expat in China.
+Additionally, many Chinese citizens are not covered by health insurance, which can make medical care even more expensive," mentioned one expat in China.

 What are emergency services like in China?